M-J-Bauer/MIDI-Sound-Synthesizer-on-PIC32MX/README.md

 to run on 32-bit microcontrollers without hardware floating-point capability.

 For details of the project, visit the author's web page: http://www.mjbauer.biz/Build_the_REMI_synth.htm

+If you need a custom firmware variant, e.g. to support LCD with ST7920 controller, or whatever, send me a request.